Industrial-Reforged/industrial-reforged/src/main/resources/assets/indref/ir_guidebook/primitive_age/casting.md

 In order to actually cast items, you need to put a [Casting Mold](./molds.md) into the basin.
 These can either be inserted manually or using a hopper/item pipe.

-The different types of molds and how to obtain them is explained in their [Own Entry](./molds.md)
+The different types of molds and how to obtain them is explained on a dedicated [Molds Page](./molds.md)

 ## Faucet